Free Trial Software Downloads Flex Hex binary hex editor

 Getting Started with FlexHex

-The leftmost Address Pane contains a list of hexadecimal addresses, each address indicates the position of the first byte on the line.
-The current address is shown in a different color and represents the input caret position.
+The leftmost Address Pane presents a list of hexadecimal addresses, where each address designates the starting byte position on the line.
+The active address is highlighted in a distinct color, indicating the current input caret position.

-FlexHEX fully supports drag and drop operations.
-Just select a block of data and drag it to another place or even to another application.
+FlexHex fully supports drag-and-drop operations.
+You can easily select a data block and drag it to another location or even to a different application.

 Modification Tracking Tools

-Area is a block of data created as a result of editing operation.
-For example, a file just opened consists of a single area of original data.
-Changing a byte in the middle of the file converts the layout to three areas - the original data before the changed byte, one byte long modified area, and the original data area from the changed byte to the end of the file.
+An Area in FlexHex refers to a block of data resulting from an editing operation.
+When a file is initially opened, it is a single area containing the original data.
+Any changes made within the file, such as altering a byte in the middle, transform the layout into three distinct areas: the initial unmodified data preceding the altered byte, the modified area spanning one byte, and the unmodified data from the changed byte to the end of the file.

 Clicking an address in the Start column moves the caret to the beginning of the corresponding area.
-If you click the area size field, FlexHEX will select the corresponding area.
-If the area has been moved, clicking the Shift field moves the caret to the position where the area originally was.
+Clicking the area Size field selects the corresponding area.
+If an area has been moved, clicking the Shift field moves the caret to its original position.

 Status Bar